wal-g/wal-g/docs/MySQL.md

 * `WALG_DELTA_MAX_STEPS`

 Delta-backup is the difference between previously taken backup and present state. `WALG_DELTA_MAX_STEPS` determines how many delta backups can be between full backups.
-Defaults to 0.
+Defaults to 0 (disabled).
 Restoration process will automatically fetch all necessary deltas and base backup and compose valid restored backup (you still need WALs after start of last backup to restore consistent cluster).
 Delta computation is based on ModTime of file system and LSN number of pages in datafiles.